 The real problem with anxiety is that when our bodies flip on our fight-or-flight response, our brain tells us to do whatever we can to make it go away.
 It does make sense that if a bear jumps out of the woods and tries to attack us, we need that emergency fight-or-flight response to survive.
 However, my brain flips on the emergency response to almost EVERY thought that scares me.
 So we are talking about multiple times a day.
-OCD pushes a delightful thought in my mind, like, “maybe you want to have an affair”.
+First, OCD pushes a delightful thought in my mind.
 Automatically my stomach begins to hurt, my breathing quickens, and my brain tells me, “At all costs we have to prevent this from happening.
 We cannot cope with these thoughts.
 Do something.
 DO SOMETHING!!!!”
 Enter compulsions.
 For me, compulsions are usually mentally “checking” my thoughts and emotions to make sure I do not want to do whatever scares me.
 Sometimes I will say a comforting word aloud or try to distract myself with cleaning or some task.
 My brain tells me that I cannot cope with any kind of anxiety and that the only way to survive is to do my compulsions.
 Through my cognitive-behavioral therapy I learned that my brain and OCD actually lie to me A LOT.
 Going against what my brain shouts at me to do to deal with anxiety is a paradox.
 I had to teach myself a new way to face anxiety.
 Some of the paradoxes I have learned are:

 - I can handle this.
 I can handle this anxiety.
 I am strong enough.